vgreen369/Data310/Lab3.md

 The gradient descent method does not need any hyperparameters.

-False, needs a 'b' and an 'm'
+False, needs a 'b' and an 'm'.

 # Question 9
 ![steps](9.PNG)